xwmx/nb/README.md

 and manage your bookmarks, links, and online references.
 Bookmarks are Markdown notes containing information about the bookmarked page.

-To create a new bookmark simply pass a URL as the first argument to `nb`:
+To create a new bookmark pass a URL as the first argument to `nb`:

 ```bash
 nb https://example.com